neoxelox/stack-devops/kubernetes/README.md

 - Add Digital Ocean private registry Secret.
 - Install Metrics Server.
 - Install NGINX Ingress Controller.
-- Add an `A` record in the domain DNS pointing to the created load balancer IP.
+- Add an `A` record in the domain DNS pointing to the created load balancer IP and wait until it resolves the hostname.
 - Deploy an example chart and test http connection.
 - Install Cert Manager and LetsEncrypt ClusterIssuers.
 - Update example chart with ingress tls activated and Test https connection.